dapr/docs/concepts/distributed-tracing/README.md

 * No need for code instrumentation.
 All traffic is automatically traced (with configurable tracing levels).
 * Consistent tracing behavior across microservices.
 Tracing a configured and managed on Dapr sidecar so that it remains consistent across services made by different teams and potentially written in different programming languages.
 * Configurable and extensible.
 By leveraging OpenTelemetry, Dapr tracing can be configured to work with popular tracing backends, including custom backends a customer may have.
+* OpenTelemetry exporters are defined as first-class Dapr components.
+You can define and enable multiple exporters at the same time.

 # Correlation ID